 The end of the route finishes at the Arboretum cafe and, while only a short walk, it’s a great place to refuel.

-If you’ve got older kids in tow, this two and a half mile walk is perfect for seeing what Lincolnshire’s Coastal Country Park has to offer.
+If you’ve got older kids in tow, this two and a half mile walk is perfect.
+Especially for seeing what Lincolnshire’s Coastal Country Park has to offer.
 Taking you through grasslands, nature reserves and beaches, it’s a walk with a variety that a lot of older children will appreciate.

 Starting the walk at the car park by the beach, you’ll actually walk away from the beach and towards the Anderby Marsh Nature Reserve.
 This is owned by the Lincolnshire Wildlife Trust, and a definite must-visit.
 You may be lucky enough to spot some of the rare birds which call the marsh home.